 Ingrown toenail surgery is known in podiatry as a nail wedge resection.
-At Walk Without Pain we use chemical cauterisation (killing) of the nail growing cells.
-This doesn’t involve cutting the skin or having any stitches.
-The only ‘wound’ from the process is a chemical burn about the size of a match head It results in a slightly narrowed nail which no longer presses on the edge of the toe causing pain.
+At Walk Without Pain Podiatry Clinics Brisbane, we almost always use chemical to kill a portion of the nail growing cells.
+This is called chemical cautery and it doesn’t involve cutting the skin or having any stitches.
+The only wound from the process is a chemical burn about the size of a match head.
+The surgery results in a slightly narrowed nail which no longer presses on the edge of the toe causing pain.

 What is the cost of Ingrown Toenail surgery?

 A single nail wedge resection will cost $340 and covers the procedure as well as the local anaesthetic that will be used to numb the area.
 If you are having two toenails done at the same time it will cost $550.
 As we are podiatrists, the treatment attracts a health fund rebate depending on your level of cover.
 You can check your rebate by calling your insurer and quoting the item number F 546.
-If they do not recognise this code, try 014 or 440.
+If they do not recognise this code, try F014 or F440.

 What aftercare is required for a Nail Wedge Resection or Ingrown Toenail Surgery?

 Although there is not usually much pain associated with a nail wedge resection your podiatrist might recommend Panadol for the night of the procedure.
 There may be a low level throbbing pain that might wake you.
 It is recommended that you keep reasonably quiet for the following 12 hours or so.
 Generally speaking though, it is usually much less painful to have this job done than it is to have an ingrown toenail in the first instance.